make2explore/Open-Thread-Border-Router-On-ESP32/Testing-THREAD-setup/README.md

 # Testing a Thread Network with OTBR and ESP32 Devices

-This guide outlines the steps to set up and test a Thread network using a ESP32-based OpenThread Border Router (OTBR), ESP32-C6 programmed as Thread end devices (Thread-Matter Light Application), and Amazon Echo as a smart home controller.
+This guide outlines the steps to set up and test a Thread network, using a ESP32-based OpenThread Border Router (OTBR), ESP32-C6 programmed as Thread end devices (Thread-Matter Light Application), and Amazon Echo as a smart home controller.

 ---